 The new Aquos U SHV37 is AU's version of Docomo's Aquos Ever SH-02J, and is scheduled for release in late November 2016.
+It is also identical to the Aquos L released by QU Mobile – an MVNO operator wholly owned by KDDI.

 The SHV37 is a mid-range smartphone that comes with a 5-inch IGZO display which guarantees long battery life - and indeed, it is advertised as capable of lasting "three days or more", of course depending on usage.
 But the screen resolution is the humble HD (1280 x 720 px), and it is equipped, as usual, with Sharp's proprietary backlight and colour filter S-PureLED.